-Prevailing wage rates are the minimum rates contractors must pay on State-contracted public works projects estimated to cost $50,000 or more.
+Prevailing wage rates are the minimum rates contractors must pay on State-funded public works projects estimated to cost $50,000 or more.

 Prevailing Wage Determination

-Each construction project led by a State agency that is over $50,000 and funded with State money is required to have a prevailing wage determination attached to the bid document.
+Each construction project funded in whole or in part by State funds and for which the contract amounts to $50,000 or more is required to have a prevailing wage determination attached to the bid document.
 Each determination includes the minimum hourly wages and benefits the construction workers are to receive while working on that particular project.
 The official determination must be posted at the work site where the wages apply.